GeorgeMcGinn/baseballStats/README.md

 Once you run through the set up process, you can run the application from its main program, `baseballStats`, or any of the other programs, such as the `battingStats` if you just want to work on batting statistics, `pitchingStats` for pitching records, `leagueStats` to just look at your league statistics, or the `baseballConfig` to update your configuration file.

+This application will work with Linux's Dark, Light and Regular themes with one exception that I know of from the pre-release.
+I've set the Dark Theme to that of Ubuntu's 20.04.

+However, if you use a desktop template or changed the colors of your Dark Theme, then in the `/help` directory is a file `baseballStyle.css`, where you can change the colors of both the background and foreground for your Dark Theme.
+The rest will change according to your system.

 <a name="InstallQB64"></a>
 # Installing QB64 and Compiling the Source Code